patsaindon/uTower-Mediaserver/README.md

 * __Name Resolution__

     - Name resolution between services will be configured using ZeroConf/Bonjour.
-    - HTPC will be resolvable with `hostname.local`.
-Assuming the hostname of the HTPC is htpc, HTPCManager will be accessible with http://htpc.local/.
+    - uTower will be resolvable with `hostname.local`.
+Assuming the hostname of the uTower is uTower, uTowerManager will be accessible with http://uTower.local/.
 To enable ZeroConf/Bonjour on Windows, install [Bonjour Print Services for Windows](https://support.apple.com/kb/DL999?viewlocale=en_US&locale=en_US) ( See customisation part to change this behaviour )

-* __HTPC User__
+* __uTower User__

-    - All services will be run under `htpc` user identified with `htpc` password
+    - All services will be run under `uTower` user identified with `uTower` password
-    - Sudo access for `htpc` user will be enabled
+    - Sudo access for `uTower` user will be enabled
     - SSH service will be configured to start automatically on boot

 * __Media, Downloads and Network Shares__

     - All media and download folders will reside under `/mnt/media`
-    - AFP and Samba read/write access will be available with `htpc/htpc` credentials
+    - AFP and Samba read/write access will be available with `uTower/uTower` credentials
     - `/mnt/media` will be exported with NFS.
-NFS will "squash" all users to `htpc` uid
+NFS will "squash" all users to `uTower` uid

 <<<<<<< HEAD
 * __Kodi-headless__